hidro-iri/Borinot/operation/1_environment_setup.md

 # Environment Setup

-## Part 1: Lab Setup
+## Part 1: Flying Area Setup
-- put the net
+1. Put the net
-- put the safety glass (should not be covered by the net)
+2. Put the safety glass in front of the desks (should not be covered by the net)
   - Top view od the lab with glass position, tables, little path [for manipulation] and net
-- install the two table for borinot manipulation
+3. Move the two table for borinot manipulation
-- install power supply + computer
+4. Install power supply + computer
-- **FREE THE FLYING AREA** (SHOW IT ON THE PICTURE)
+5. **FREE THE FLYING AREA** (SHOW IT ON THE PICTURE)

-## Part 2: Optitrack
+## Part 2: Optitrack Setup
 - Already documentation for the calibration in `iri_optitrack_how_to` (find the link)
 - + add info about
   - pose of the origin (top view of the lab)
   - pose of Borinot when creating the "solid" (top view )
     - Put the drone on top of a table for all the cameras to detect it
-  - the name convention
+  - the name convention `borinot_fur_ot`
   - origin and offset of the "imu center" (check error per markers + untrack markers)
+    - origin : intern / down left marker
+    - x : 62.9
+    - y : 29.0
+    - z : 84.9
 - steam (in streaming panel)
   - check IP
   - activate bradcast